 Jhoanna Jasmine M. Javier-Elacio, Filipino, born 1972, has served as the Assistant Vice President - General Counsel, Corporate Secretary and Compliance Officer of the Company since March 6, 2023.
 She was the Corporate Secretary and Compliance Officer from March 31, 2022 to March 5, 2023, Assistant Corporate Secretary and Alternate Compliance Officer from May 15, 2012 until March 31, 2022.
 She is also the Corporate Secretary of the majority of the domestic subsidiaries of the Company.
 Atty.
 Javier-Elacio was also the Legal Manager of Petron Corporation and the Assistant Corporate Secretary of Petron Foundation, Inc. and a number of the domestic subsidiaries of the Company (May 15, 2012 - March 31, 2022).
-She previously held the positions of Associate General Counsel of San Miguel Yamamura Packaging Corporation (January 2010-February 2012), Manager for Corporate Restructuring and Reorganization of San Miguel Corporation (December 2007-December 2009) and legal counsel of San Miguel Corporate Secretary of various subsidiaries of San Miguel Corporation.
+She previously held the positions of Associate General Counsel of San Miguel Yamamura Packaging Corporation (January 2010-February 2012), Manager for Corporate Restructuring and Reorganization of San Miguel Corporation (December 2007-December 2009) and legal counsel of San Miguel Corporation (October 20005-November 2007).
+She has also acted as Corporate Secretary and Assistant Corporate Secretary of various subsidiaries of San Miguel Corporation.
 She was a former associate at the law firm SyCip Salazar Hernandez & Gatmaitan.
 Atty.
 Javier-Elacio holds a Bachelor of Arts degree in English (cum laude) and a Bachelor of Laws degree from the University of the Philippines, and a master's degree in law from the Kyushu University in Fukuoka, Japan.